1393Designs/Asana/README.md

 #### Asana for Android

-This is an unofficial Android app for asana.com, utilizing the wornderful [ActionBarSherlock](http://actionbarsherlock.com) by Jake Wharton.
+This is an unofficial Android app for asana.com, utilizing the wonderful [ActionBarSherlock](http://actionbarsherlock.com) by Jake Wharton.
 Because the project is so early in its life-cycle, there isn't much else to say here.